 Is Yorkshire pudding a dessert?

-If you're looking for a way to use up leftover Yorkshire pudding, or you just fancy a trying something different for dessert, Yorkshire puddings can be served a sweet treat too.
+No - despite the name, it's a side dish for a main course.
+However, if you're looking for a way to use up your leftovers, or you just fancy a trying something different for dessert, Yorkshire puddings can be served a sweet treat too.
 Drizzled with golden syrup, add a scoop of vanilla ice cream and some fresh berries and you have a lovely, sweet treat.